-Just like the modern sportsbook is available directly on your mobile device or computer, sports analytics offer apps for your use.
+Just like the modern sportsbook apps that are available directly on your mobile device or computer, sports analytics offer apps for your convenient use as well.
 These betting data tools are available no matter where you are as long as you have the ability to connect to the internet.

-Keep in mind that while you can get analytics apps, they are different from the actual sportsbooks.
-You won’t be able to make wagers directly from the service you’ve chosen to go with; you still need a sportsbook for that.
+Keep in mind that while you can get sports betting analytics apps, they are different from the actual sportsbooks and betting platforms.
+You won’t be able to make wagers directly from the service you’ve chosen to go with.
+To place your actual bets, you still need access to a sportsbook.

-The best options will be willing to make their successes and failures public, which helps you and other bettors see how transparent they are, and how much value there could be from the data they provide.
+The best options are willing to make their successes and failures public, which helps you and other bettors see how transparent they are, and how much value there could be from the data they provide.